Just-Moh-it/Pckd/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-Pckd is an full-customizable, open source, free-to-use, usable-design-focued, tracking-intensive URL Shortener with awesome features, and **supports**:
+Pckd is a full-customizable, open source, free-to-use, usable-design-focued, tracking-intensive URL Shortener with awesome features, and **supports**:

 - Creating short urls (we call them 🔗 `pckd`s) from long ones with, or without an account
 - Customize back-halfs on every 🔗 pckd